-As you are aware, the situation regarding the emerging outbreak of coronavirus (COVID-19) is constantly evolving and understandably, you may be concerned about what this means.
+As you are aware, the situation regarding the coronavirus (COVID-19) pandemic in Melbourne is constantly evolving and understandably, you may be concerned about what this means.
 The health of our clients and our team are first and foremost our focus.
 So, on this page you will find up-to-date information on the impact to your sessions and the practice.

-Medicare funding for video or phone sessions is now available to children, adolescents and parents with a valid referral from their General Practitioner or Paediatrician.
+Medicare funding for video or phone sessions is currently available until the end of December 2021 to children, adolescents and parents with a valid referral from their General Practitioner or Paediatrician.
 Private Health and NDIS funded clients are eligible to receive funded sessions over the phone or online, if deemed appropriate by your psychologist.
 As the situation and information available to us is ever-evolving, please contact us for the latest information about telehealth rebates.
 For information about funding for face-to-face sessions, please click here.

 We have included a link to the Australian Government website for up-to-date information and are reviewing the recommendations daily to ensure that we are following the latest guidelines.

 At Mind & Seek we recognise that everyone reacts differently to stressful situations and that the emotional impact of a crisis on a person can depend on a multitude of factors.
 One may feel inundated with information.
 We recommend avoiding reading or listening to news if it causes you to feel anxious or distressed and to rather take practical steps to prepare your plans and protect yourself and loved ones.
 It is also important to gather information from reliable sources such as the Department of Health and Human Services (DHHS) to help you distinguish facts from rumours.
 Most importantly, it is crucial to engage in positive self-care and supporting those around you in times of need.